winstonco/314-techfolio/projects/illustraitor.md

 #### What is Sham Illustrator?

 It's a party game where everyone is an artist, but one player is actually a fake.
-Every player is given the same prompt, except the imposter (they get nothing).
+Every player is given the same prompt, except the imposter (they get much less, and must figure out what the prompt is before it's too late).
 In a random order, each player has a short time to add to a collective drawing, each trying to prove they know what the true prompt is.
 At the end of the game, the goal is to guess who the imposter was.

 #### Game setup

-You can create a lobby by clicking the link above, and clicking `CREATE LOBBY`.
+You can create a lobby by clicking the link above ('Play Now'), and clicking `New Lobby`.

-**[Note]** for some reason, the initial page load time is _really_ slow.
+**[Note]** for some reason, the initial page load time is sometimes _really_ slow.
 It might have to do with how the changelog is being fetched, so I need to look into it.

-After creating a lobby and entering a name or continuing with the randomly generated one, click `COPY INVITE LINK` to get a link to share with other people.
-Alternatively, other players can join your lobby with the 12-character code, if that's easier for some reason.
+After creating a lobby and entering a name or randomly generating one, click `COPY INVITE LINK` to get a link to share with other people.
+Alternatively, other players can join your lobby with the 12-character code, after clicking `Join Lobby`, if that's easier for some reason.

+You can also change lobby specific settings on the home page, before creating a lobby.

 #### How to play

 Once a minimum of three players have joined a lobby.
-Press `START` to start the game.
+Press `Start` to start the game.
 One player will have the role 'Imposter' and everyone else will be 'Real'.
 Everyone except the Imposter should see the prompt appear and who is currently drawing.
-That player has default 10 seconds to draw something on the screen.
+That player has default 15 seconds to draw something on the screen.
 Players rotate until every player has gone, after which every player may guess a name who they think was faking it.

-At least, that's what's supposed to happen...

-#### One final note

-Well, the thing is, it isn't actually done yet.
-Actually, there's quite a bit to do.
-At the top of the list is getting the end of game stuff working.
-Currently, players can guess by typing a name, but the responses are not handled, so nothing happens.
-Also, in the final version, players will guess by just clicking an icon or name.
-Also x2, game settings (the diabled button on the home page) is also at the top of the list.
-When it's done, players can customize their lobbies however they like!
+By default, the number of rounds equals the number of imposters, and the real artists win by correctly revealing the all the imposters, meaning they must win every round.

 ---